exposit/katamoiran/_posts/2016-12-09-chained-plot-generator.md

 ### Pen & Paper

-If you wanted to use these as lists it should be doable.
+If you wanted to use these as dice charts it should be doable.
 Note I haven't playtested this suggestion, it's really very much off the cuff.

 Roll up your initial actor, bridge, and object, then roll a d6 whenever a new scene starts.
 On a 2 or less, roll up a new actor, bridge, and object, otherwise, use one of your existing actors (picked at random from your existing actors) with a new bridge and new object.